DevOps-and-Cloud-based-Software/assignment-1/README.md

  **NOTE**

- The docker-compose.yaml file above will be also used to run the postman tests during grading.
+ The docker-compose.yaml file above will be also used to run the postman tests.
  If you need to install Docker Compose you can follow the instructions here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) .

 ---